Florida Law Squatters Rights: A Fight for Private Property Rights

 - Increased Penalties for Squatting: The law sets tougher penalties (up to 20 years) for those caught illegally occupying properties.
 Repeat offenders or organized squatting groups may face severe consequences, including long-term prison sentences.

-Allegiant Management Group specializes in property management in Central Florida and has experience handling squatting issues.
+Allegiant Management Group specializes in property management in Central Florida and has experience handling squatting issues and squatters rights in Florida.
 Our property management company is able to assit if you run into a squatting issue at your rental property.
 Here’s how we can help:

 - Legal Guidance: We work with experienced attorneys to help property owners remove squatters quickly with legal action.
 Our attorneys are experts in this field.
 Their main goal is to protect the rights of our property owners, should they face this kind of situation.